plowsof/scrape_ccs_fr/README.md

 The ccs + ccs.keys files are a daily updated view only version of the ccs wallet (with titles added to addresses of existing/new ccs proposals).
 You can download it and view it on e.g. the Monero GUI.
 The list below is also updated daily.

+note* the monero-wallet-rpc binary is compiled from the master branch as it uses --no-initial-sync flag not yet in release (?)
 ---

 Total overfunding: 244.776255193556